eriksjolund/podman-socket-activation/README.md

 Running a web server container is one of the more common uses for Podman.
 Normally you would need to publish the ports that need to be open by providing the option `--publish` (`-p`) to `podman run`.
-When running rootless Podman you also need to be aware that the network traffic is processed by the user space application slirp4netns which comes with a perfomance penalty.
+When running rootless Podman you also need to be aware that the network traffic is processed by the user space application slirp4netns which comes with a performance penalty.

-You might be surprised to hear that it's now possible to run a web server container with rootless Podman and get native native network throughtput speed!
-Even more suprising is that the ___--network=none__ option can be given to disable the network.
+You might be surprised to hear that it's now possible to run a web server container with rootless Podman and get native network throughput speed!
+Even more sur   prising is that the ___--network=none__ option can be given to disable the network.
-There also no need to publish ports.
+There is also no need to publish ports.

 The new way to run a containerized network server is to use socket activation provided by systemd.